 ABOUT THE EXHIBITION

-Galerie Ron Mandos proudly presents Im Wald, Erwin Olaf’s first solo exhibition at the gallery.
+Galerie Ron Mandos proudly presents Im Wald, the first solo exhibition of Erwin Olaf at the gallery.
 In the exhibition, Olaf – a Dutch artist who has gained worldwide recognition for his highly stylized and meticulously choreographed photographs, videos, and installations – unveils Im Wald, Ladies Hats and April Fool 2020.
 In these recent series of works, he draws attention to a number of global issues, including climate change and the corona pandemic, an investigation that simultaneously exposes our human frailty.

 Surrounded by the overwhelming beauty of the Alpine forest, Olaf created Im Wald, his first-ever series of photographs in which nature is placed center stage.
 Yet, Olaf did not exclusively photograph natural landscapes.
 He forefronts the role of people, staging them in visually astounding settings and examining their relationship to nature.
 Olaf questions who we are and why we believe everything to be within our reach.
 He worries that we have become too hubristic, taking for granted what we think we’re owed.

 Im Wald is an outspoken commentary on travelling and explores the impact of mass tourism on nature.
 Olaf makes an appeal to his audience to cherish and admire nature.
 We don’t always have to stand at the top of the mountain.
 Though climbing mountains is a feat of human endurance – the recent discovery of microplastics at the top of the Himalaya highlights the pollution caused by our wanderlust.
 Why do we have to visit these vulnerable and remote places?